Choosing Fish for Making Dehydrated Dog Treats

 Stinky fishes?
 Oli and Humphrey’s favourite dishes!
 So delicious!
 Fish treats are very attractive high-value goodies for our boys, and homemade dehydrated fish treats take the drool factor to the max.
 I’m a-ok with these tasty treats being a little smelly.
 Fish are nutritious and delicious, plus there are numerous low(er) purine lean fish options, which is great for moderating purines for our Dalmatians.

 The best fish to use will depend on your local options and your budget, but I recommend using a lean fish with a nice firm flesh for cutting.
 Oily fish is harder to dehydrate evenly and oily jerky has a higher risk of going rancid (unless frozen).
 Leaner is better for making the jerky and for handling the finished treats, in our experience.
 Oily fish, like salmon, have a different finished texture and a much shorter shelf life.
 The dog still love them, though!
-I’ll share my stinky salmon strips and brittle bites with you in a future post.
+I’ll share my stinky salmon strips with you in a future post.

 The fresher the fish, the better the quality of your jerky.
 You can buy and freeze until dehydrated, or dehydrate and then freeze.
 Since dehydrator treats store well and freeze great, I like to keep an eye out for sales and take advantage of those when dehydrating treats.
 My fish treats also tend to be a bit seasonal.
 This is primarily due to cost and availability.
 It’s also nice to be able to put the stinky dehydrator outside in the warmer seasons!